paulperry/kaggle/kaggle-teams/README.md

 study I focus this analysis on the 133 competitions with a cash prize that had teams.

-The questions I investigate are:
+The questions I investigate are in the [kaggle_teams](https://github.com/paulperry/kaggle/tree/master/kaggle-teams/kaggle_teams.ipynb) notebook are:

 1. How many kagglers joined teams?
 - What is the distribution of team sizes?